-The apparent panning speed is controlled by both the physical rotation of the camera and the focal length of the lens.
-For the same on-screen effect, a camera needs to be rotated more slowly when using a longer focal length, for example, since these lenses span a narrower angle of view.
+The apparent panning speed is controlled by both the physical rotation of the camera, the camera’s sensor size, and the focal length of the lens.
+For the same on-screen effect, a camera needs to be rotated more slowly when using a smaller sensor or a longer focal length lens because smaller sensors or longer focal length lenses span a narrower angle of view.
 In the diagram below, the longer focal length lens has to transit twice as many screen widths despite being rotated identically:

 Being able to control panning is important because moving too quickly can cause unpleasant visual artifacts.
 Objects or backgrounds may appear to flash across the screen in discrete jumps, for example, whenever the on-screen displacement is too great compared to the duration between frames.
 This is commonly referred to as strobing or "judder," and has happened since the early days of film.